 Internationally, based on the composition of our target market, PayPal is the only real competitor we have.
 Neither Venmo nor Square are readily available to international entrepreneurs, and even though Western Union is an international company, their process is too cumbersome to be used effectively as a daily payments processor.

+And perhaps more to the point: PAYYAP is merchant-driven, where most payment services are controlled and “driven” by the customer.
+PAYYAP level of convenience appeals to and favors businesses, because business drive sales.